SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Experiments

 \subsection{Results}

-Table \ref{eval_on_OSD_amodal} compares the performance of UOAIS-Net on the OSD-Amodal dataset after training on the UOAIS-Sim tabletop dataset and our SynTable-Sim sample dataset, we can see that the UOAIS-Net trained on the SynTable-Sim dataset outperforms the UOAIS-Net trained on the UOAIS-Sim tabletop dataset in all metrics except $\textit{F}_\mathcal{O}$.
-Most importantly, the OOAM accuracy of UOAIS-Net improves by 6.6\% after being trained on the SynTable-Sim.
-This remarkable improvement shows that UOAIS-Net trained using a SynTable-generated synthetic dataset can determine the object occlusion order in a cluttered tabletop scene much more accurately than when it is trained on the UOAIS-Sim tabletop dataset.
-We provide images of the inference results on the OSD-Amodal dataset in the supplementary materials.
-A detailed breakdown of the precision P, recall R, and F-measure F, and \textit{F@.75} scores for the amodal, invisible, and visible masks are shown in Table \ref{comparing_PRF_on_OSD_amodal_1}.
-We observe that except for the Boundary precision scores of the amodal and invisible masks, UOAIS-Net achieves substantial improvements in the precision, recall, and F-measure scores for the amodal, invisible, and visible masks.
-Similarly, from Table \ref{eval_on_syntable_validation}, the UOAIS-Net model trained on the SynTable-Sim dataset also outperforms the one trained on UOAIS-Sim tabletop dataset in all metrics when both models are benchmarked on SynTable-Sim validation dataset.
-Our experiments demonstrate the effectiveness of our proposed dataset generation pipeline, SynTable, in improving the Sim-to-Real transfer performance of SOTA deep learning computer vision models for UOAIS.
-These results also highlight the potential of SynTable for addressing the challenge of annotating amodal instance segmentation masks.
+Table \ref{eval_on_OSD_amodal} compares the performance of UOAIS-Net on the OSD-Amodal dataset after training on the UOAIS-Sim tabletop dataset and our SynTable-Sim sample dataset.
+We conducted four sets of experiments.
+In each set of experiments, we vary the amount of data augmentation used and the size of the dataset we use for training.

+In our first set of experiments, we can see that the UOAIS-Net trained on the SynTable-Sim dataset significantly outperforms the UOAIS-Net trained on the UOAIS-Sim tabletop dataset in all metrics.
+Even when we train UOAIS-Net using a dataset of the same size as UOAIS-Sim (SynTable-Sim-0.5X), the performance is still remarkably better than the UOAIS-Net trained on the UOAIS-Sim tabletop dataset across all metrics.
+A detailed breakdown of the precision P, recall R, and F-measure F, and \textit{F@.75} scores for the amodal, invisible and visible masks for our first set of experiments is shown in Table \ref{comparing_PRF_on_OSD_amodal_1}.
+We observe that except for the Boundary precision scores of the invisible masks, UOAIS-Net achieves substantial improvements in all other metrics.

+In the next three sets of experiments, we observe that even when we include data augmentation, the performance of UOAIS-Net trained on the UOAIS-Sim tabletop dataset is still worse than that trained on the SynTable-Sim dataset without using any data augmentation.
+We also provide images of the inference results on the OSD-Amodal dataset in Section \ref{sec6} of our supplementary materials.

+Similarly, from Table \ref{eval_on_syntable_validation}, the UOAIS-Net model trained on the SynTable-Sim dataset outperforms the one trained on UOAIS-Sim tabletop dataset in all metrics when both models are benchmarked on SynTable-Sim validation dataset.